Aloe variegata (Tiger Aloe)

 Botanical Name: Aloe variegata

-Common Name: Tiger Aloe, Partridge Breast Aloe
+Common Names: Tiger Aloe, Partridge Breast Aloe

 Care and Cultivation:

-• Prefers bright light to full sun
+• Prefers bright light to partial sun

-• Water sparingly; allow soil to dry between waterings
+• Water sparingly; allow soil to dry completely between waterings

 • Use a fast-draining cactus or succulent soil mix